Suuwam/blog-posts/posts/student-ml-project.md

 ### My Personal Wake-Up Call

 I'll never forget trying to run a student's sentiment classifier.
 The README said "pip install -r requirements.txt" but somehow it pulled in torch 1.6 for Python 3.11, and nothing worked.
 The student was shocked ("but it worked last night!").
-I was sympathetic—I’ve been there—so I gave feedback.
+I was sympathetic-I’ve been there-so I gave feedback.
 Next round, the same errors.

 At that point, I realized **I’d made all those same mistakes myself.**